Horace Silver: 1981–98

 The first Silveto release was Guides to Growing Up in 1981, which contained recitations from actor and comedian Bill Cosby.
-Silver stated in the same year that he had reduced his touring to four months a year, so that he could spend more time with his son.
+Silver stated in the same year that he had reduced his touring to four months a year so that he could spend more time with his son.
 This also meant that he had to audition for new band members on an annual basis.
 He continued to write lyrics for his new albums, although these were not always included on the recordings themselves.
 The song titles reflected his spiritual, self-help thinking; for example, Spiritualizing the Senses from 1983 included "Seeing with Perception" and "Moving Forward with Confidence".
 The next albums were There's No Need to Struggle (1983) and The Continuity of Spirit (1985).
 His band for performances in the UK and elsewhere in 1987 included trumpeter Dave Douglas and saxophonist Vincent Herring.
 Douglas reported that Silver seldom gave direct verbal guidelines about the music, preferring to lead through playing.
 A revival of interest in more traditional forms of jazz in the 1980s largely passed Silver by, and his albums on Silveto were not critical successes.
 Its last release was Music to Ease Your Disease, in 1988.
-By the early 1990s Silver did not often play at jazz festivals, but his need to tour was limited, as he received steady royalties from his songbook.
+By the early-1990s, Silver did not often play at jazz festivals and his need to tour was limited, as he received steady royalties from his songbook.

 Rockin' with Rachmaninoff, a musical work featuring dancers and narration, written by Silver and choreographed and directed by Donald McKayle, was staged in Los Angeles in 1991.
 A recording of the work was released on Bop City Records in 2003.
-After a decade of trying to make his independent label work, Silver abandoned it in 1993, and signed to Columbia Records.
-This also signalled a return to mostly instrumental releases.
+After a decade of trying to make his independent label work, Silver abandoned them in 1993 and signed to Columbia Records.
+This also signaled a return to mostly instrumental releases.
 The first of these, It's Got to Be Funky, was a rare big band album.
-Silver came close to dying soon after its release: he was hospitalized with a previously undiagnosed blood clot problem, but went on to record Pencil Packin' Papa, containing a six-piece brass section, in 1994.
+Silver came close to dying soon after its release: he was hospitalized with a previously undiagnosed blood clot problem but went on to record Pencil Packin' Papa, containing a six-piece brass section, in 1994.
 That year, he also played as a guest on Dee Dee Bridgewater's album Love and Peace: A Tribute to Horace Silver.